Dungeons & Dragons Online: Release

 After testing was complete, a special head start event began on February 24 for those who pre-ordered, with the game opening to the public on February 28.
 As of April 2008, there were less than 100,000 subscribers for the game.
 In June 2009, Dungeons & Dragons Online reopened beta testing, in preparation for their new free-to-play subscription structure.

 The free-to-play business model was introduced with the Eberron Unlimited upgrade in the summer of 2009.
 After the game went free-to-play, the company said subscriptions increased 40 percent by October 13 of the same year.
 Engadget noted pros and cons from a player's perspective with the change.

 A beta of the OS X version was released on December 17, 2012.

-In 2025, the game will open new 64-bit servers and offer free migration for players from old 32-bit servers.
+In 2025, the game opened new 64-bit servers and offered free migration for players from old 32-bit servers.

 Post-release modules

 In-game screenshot detailing the 3D graphics.

 By June 2009, Dungeons & Dragons Online was converted to a subscriptionless "free to play" game for players in North America, under the new name Dungeons & Dragons Online: Eberron Unlimited.
 The level cap was increased to level 20 and free users had access to the majority of game content; some features have to be purchased with Dungeons & Dragons Online points or unlocked through play.
 There is a VIP access with additional features available, as well as free DDO points.
 Closed beta registration opened on June 9.
 The game and contents were free to download on September 1 for VIP members and September 9 for the general North American public.

-By December 2016, Turbine was no longer developing the game, and a new studio was formed under the name Standing Stone Games, the staff of whom would be ex-Turbine.
+By December 2016, ongoing development of the game transitioned to a new studio, Standing Stone Games, formed by ex-Turbine staffers.
 The publishing of the game was transferred from Warner Bros.
 Interactive Entertainment to Daybreak Game Company.
 While a reason was not given for the transition, it was assured that the game would continue with new development.